Trade directory · San Jose metro · California

 Licensing Requirements

-California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning license.
+California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractor license.
 Must pass Law & Business exam plus C-20 trade exam.
-Requires 4 years journeyman experience or equivalent combination of education and experience.
+Requires 4 years journey-level experience or equivalent education.
 License renewal every 2 years with 12 hours continuing education.

 §2